 About the course

 The programme trains you in a range of multidisciplinary approaches and embraces all aspects of ion channel and membrane transport research from protein structure, genetics and cell physiology to animal behaviour and human disease.
-The first year is devoted to taught courses and two rotation-projects.
+The first year involves exposure to different techniques and two extended rotation-projects in different labs.
 This is followed by a three-year research project involving two different OXION groups.

 A unique aspect of the programme is the provision of extensive ‘hands-on’ practical experience in a wide range of experimental techniques.
 These include whole animal in vivo physiology, animal behaviour, immunohistochemistry, and electrophysiological recording techniques, as well as cutting-edge biochemical, biophysical, structural and computational methods for studying ion channels and membrane proteins.
 You will also be required to pass the PILB and PILC (formerly known as modules one to four) of the Home Office Personal Licence.